Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Yes.
 - [ ] Only if they are moving to US East from another region.

-### A user has created an ELB with the availability zone US-East-1A.
+### A user has created an ELB with the Availability Zone US-East-1A.
 The user wants to add more zones to ELB to achieve High Availability.
 How can the user add more zones to the existing ELB?

 - [ ] The user should stop the ELB and add zones and instances as required.
 - [ ] The only option is to launch instances in different zones and add to ELB.